turingschool-examples/hang-in-there-boilerplate/README.md

 Introduction to HTML, CSS, and Javascript.
 The tech I used revolved around Slack, Google, fellow cohortmates, and ChatGPT to ask questions and debugging.

 ### Wins + Challenges:
-[//]: <> (What are 2-3 wins you have from this project?
-What were some challenges you faced - and how did you get over them?)
 Styling the CSS to cooperate the way I wanted it to.
 The project actually working.
 My little twist I added was `cursor: pointer;` It is the small things that matter.